wp-plugins/slickr-flickr/readme.txt

 * Changes to my photos on Flickr do not appear instantly in the Slickr Flickr slideshow or Gallery - see http://slickr-flickr.diywebmastery.com/support/tagged-photos-do-not-appear-in-the-blog-immediately/

-* Only 20 photos are displayed in the gallery and I have tagged more than 20 photos - see http://slickr-flickr.diywebmastery.com/support/how-to-show-50-photos-in-a-flickr-gallery/
+* Only up to 20 photos are displayed when using your Flickr ID to access photos but you can access up to 50 photos in you specify your Flickr API Key - see http://slickr-flickr.diywebmastery.com/support/how-to-show-50-photos-in-a-flickr-gallery/

-With release 1.14 you can show up to 100 photos per gallery or slideshow if you get a Flickr API Key
+* To make Flickr photo descriptions appear you need to set the parameter use_key='y' and specify your Flickr API key in the Admin settings

 == Screenshots ==